 “Haven’t heard from you in while.
 You been okay?”
 Naomi took the last tray of brownies from her oven.

 Even through the phone, she could hear Deja’s caught-in-the-act tone.
 “I know, I know.
 I should’ve called you, but I’ve been so busy.”

 “Ah, I understand that.”
 After a few more minutes of small talk and side-stepping of questions, Naomi realized her friend wasn’t going to reveal anything more.
 “Well, come to dinner some time soon.
 Dad is back home, so Mom’s been cooking huge dinners on Sundays.”

 “Sure.
 Any time, you know that.”
 Just as Naomi was about to hang up, she heard Deja whisper something.
 “Sorry, I didn’t catch that.”

 “’Course you can.”

 “It’s just that I met someone and it’s been going really well.
 I’d…like y’all to meet him.
 He’s so great—tall, handsome, sweet.
 And Lord, can he sing!”

 About the Author

-Eden is the recipient of the Speculative Literature Foundation’s Diverse Worlds grant and is a regular contributor to Graveyard Shift Sisters, a site dedicated to purging the black female horror fan from the margins.
-Her fiction has appeared in or is forthcoming from FIYAH Literary Magazine of Black Speculative Fiction, Truancy, and Abyss & Apex.
+She’s a recipient of the Speculative Literature Foundation’s Diverse Worlds grant and a regular contributor to Graveyard Shift Sisters, a site dedicated to purging the black female horror fan from the margins.

 About the Narrator